pretext-project/pretext-project.github.io/_pretexts/sexual-harassment-policy.md

   require employees to acknowledge their receipt and understanding of the policy.
   The social engineer either delivers malware in the form of the "policy" or sends the victim to a phishing page in order to "sign" for the new policy.
+analysis: >
+  By sending an urgent task related to sexual harassment, the idea is most folks will feel fully obliged to review it ASAP.
+Given the nature of the topic, many will not feel comfortable questioning any aspect about it.
 goals:
   - malware
   - cred harvest